 - 1. Rotate eye screws to level tray and equalize tension in all four suspension cables. - 2.
 Increase feed tray angle and/or decrease feed rate to reduce seed weight in tray. - 3.
-Remove feed tray cover and oil vibration motor bearings.
-Motor may start slowly in cold (<45°F) conditions. - 4.
-If persistent, add an additional nut to the vibration bolt.
-Do not exceed three nuts.
+Remove feed tray cover and ensure vibration mounting bolts are secure and tight. - 4.
+If persistent, contact Mark Luterra or Oppen Works LLC